This course provides CALS core curriculum and serves as the foundation for all of its learning opportunities.

 - Perform skills consistent with the provider’s role on the advanced life support team.

-Accreditation: The CALS Provider Course has been reviewed by the American Academy of Family Physicians (AAFP) CME Accreditation Department and the Commision on Continuing Professional Development and and is acceptable for up to 17.50 prescribed credit hours.
+Accreditation: The CALS Provider Course has been reviewed by the American Academy of Family Physicians (AAFP) CME Accreditation Department and the Commission on Continuing Professional Development and is acceptable for up to 17.25 prescribed credit hours.
 AAFP prescribed credit is accepted by the American Medical Association (AMA) as equivalent to AMA Physician’s Recognition Award (PRA) Category 1.
-When applying for the AMA PRA, Prescribed hours earned must be reported as Prescribed hours, not as Category 1.
+When applying for the AMA PRA, prescribed hours earned must be reported as prescribed hours, not as Category 1.

 View Available Courses